 Plants also require smaller doses of micronutrients as well as trace elements.

-Common Types of Fertilizer
+Common Types of Fertilizers

 Liquid fertilizer typically comes in a concentrated form that needs to be diluted with water.
 Once it is diluted, you can then apply it to the soil or the plant’s leaves.